aynorica/aynorica-prime/.github/instructions/persistent-memory.instructions.md

 ## GitHub Issues as Memory Store

-Use GitHub Issues on the `aynorica-os` repository as the persistent memory database.
+Use GitHub Issues on the `aynorica-prime` repository as the persistent memory database.

 ### Issue Types (Labels)